DraftKings promo code: DraftKings offers $200 in bonus bets and NFL Sunday Ticket discount for Commanders vs. Packers on Thursday Night Football

 In the only game on the college football schedule tonight, we'll get an in-state rivalry matchup as Wake Forest hosts NC State.
 The Demon Deacons and the Wolfpack are both off to 2-0 starts but their respective programs are certainly on opposite ends of the spectrum.
 Jake Dickert is in his first year as head coach at Wake Forest while Dave Doeren is in his 13th season at the helm for NC State.

-The latest NC State vs. Wake Forest odds at DraftKings list the visiting Wolfpack as 7-point favorites while the over/under is 51.5 points.
-NC State is also the -298 favorite on the money line while Wake Forest is a +240 underdog.
+The latest NC State vs. Wake Forest odds at DraftKings list the visiting Wolfpack as 7.5-point favorites while the over/under is 52.5 points.
+NC State is also the -290 favorite on the money line while Wake Forest is a +230 underdog.
 You can bet on any of those college football betting options and get $200 in bonus bets instantly and over $200 off on NFL Sunday ticket as a new user.

 Responsible Gaming at DraftKings